 Apple Watch Cellular vs. GPS: Price

-The final metric that separates these two devices is the price: The GPS-only Apple Watch SE starts at $279 for a 40mm aluminum case, while the GPS + Cellular SE starts at $329.
+The last differentiator between the two devices is the price.
+The current generation SE starts at $249 for a 40mm aluminum case, while the Cellular version starts at $329.

 The Series 8 GPS only starts at $389 for the 41mm aluminum case, and the Cellular Series 8 starts at $499.
 These prices rise with larger screens and nicer case materials.
 The most expensive device is the $799 Apple Watch Ultra, which is only available with Cellular connection.
 Of course, you can always save money with the best Apple Watch deals and sales.